- Why do I have to be scheduled at the hospital and not the Virginia Endoscopy Group?

 - Why do I have to arrive 15 minutes early if I have already been to the office before?

-This will allow you ample time to find parking, sign-in and to complete the check-in process.
+This will allow you ample time to find parking, sign in, and complete the check-in process.

 - Do I have to come in for an office visit before my procedure?